Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Results

-For the overall survival (OS) task, the pan-cancer data was randomly divided into the training-validation set ($80\%$) and the held-out test set ($20\%$), for each cancer type.
-The pan-cancer training was carried out by combining the training-validation cohort of all $33$ cancer types and adopting the 10-fold cross-validation with the $80-20\%$ division of samples.
-The training-validation cohort has $11,050$ patients, each having $\mathbb{R}^{80,697}$ features, comprised of the six multi-omics modalities including, gene expression, DNA methylation, miRNA expression, protein expression, DNA mutation, and the four clinical features (age, gender, race, stage).
-The SeNMo encoder model was trained on the training-validation cohort for the regression task of predicting the OS.
-C-Index was used as the evaluation metric of the hazard score predicted by the model.
-We used weights and biases \cite{wandb} to find the optimal set of hyperparameters for our deep learning model.
-Figure \ref{suplefig:1} shows the visualization of the parallel sweeps across all hyperparameters, resulting in training around $400$ unique models.
-The best model had a learning rate of $0.00058$, a weight decay of $0.00598$, $0.1058$ dropout, $256$ batch size, $100$ epochs, and seven hidden layers with neurons in these layers as $[1024, 512, 256, 128, 48, 48, 48]$.
-The trained model has $83.33$ million trainable parameters.
-The checkpoints were saved for the best model for each of the $10$ folds.
-The model's training resulted in the average training C-Index of $0.78$ and average validation C-Index of $0.76$, across the $10$ folds.
-For the evaluation of the trained model, the inference data was created by combining the held-out test set from all $33$ cancer types, resulting in $2754$ patients, each having $\mathbb{R}^{80,697}$ features.
-The inference on the test set showed the C-Index of $0.757$ which was the average of the C-Indices from the $10$ checkpoints.
-To further validate our findings, we created the ensemble of the $10$ checkpoints by averaging the prediction vectors from all the models and then evaluating the final averaged prediction vector for C-Index.
-For the pan-cancer, multi-omics SeNMo model, we got the ensemble C-Index of $0.758$ on the held-out test set.
-The significance level in all these analyses is $95\%$, i.e., $p<0.05$ which indicates statistically significant values.
-These results are depicted in the Figure \ref{fig:panCindx}.
-We further tested the optimal hyperparameters of our trained model to train different combinations of the pan-cancer data modalities.
-We call these 1-modal, 3-modal (gene expression, DNA methylation, miRNA expression), 4-modal ($3+$protein expression), 5-modal ($4+$DNA mutation), and 6-modal (all modalities) cohorts.
-It is important to note that our initially trained pan-cancer, multi-omics model belongs to the 6-modal cohort.
-The purpose here is to see how the model performs on each of these pan-cancer cohorts where one or more of the data modalities is missing.
 As depicted in Figure \ref{fig:panCindx}, the SeNMo model trained on the pan-cancer 1-modal (Gene expression) cohort showed a C-Index for training, validation, testing, and ensemble inference as $0.729, 0.702, 0.718,$ and $0.728$, respectively.
 For the pan-cancer 1-modal (DNA methylation) cohort, the model's training, validation, testing, and ensemble inference C-indices are $0.636, 0.629, 0.644,$ and $0.65$, respectively.
 For the pan-cancer 1-modal (miRNA expression) cohort, the model's training, validation, testing, and ensemble inference C-indices are $0.744, 0.68, 0.686,$ and $0.702$, respectively.
 We did not analyze the model individually on the rest of the three modalities because clinical and protein expression features are too small for an $83$ million-parameter model, whereas the DNA mutation data comprised the binarized features of mutations.
 Evaluating the model on the 3-modal cohort showed the training, validation, testing, and ensemble inference C-indices of $0.783, 0.727, 0.725,$ and $0.726$, respectively.
 Further adding the protein expression to the 3-modal data, we trained and evaluated the model on the 4-modal cohort and got the C-Indices of $0.88, 0.742, 0.746,$ and $0.751$ for training, validation, testing, and ensemble inference, respectively.
 Lastly, the model's performance on the 5-modal cohort showed the training, validation, testing, and ensemble inference C-indices of $0.885, 0.741, 0.746,$ and $0.749$, respectively.
 Next, we analyze how the model trained on pan-cancer, 6-modal data fared on individual cancer patients' data.